Please click on the links below to view the FAQ answers.

 Why couldn't my family member be taken to the hospital of their choice?

 As there is no longer a hopital in our community, your choices of medical facilities are limited by geographical area and distance.
-All of our patients must be transported 30 miles to an emergency room.
+All of our patients must be transported 30 miles now, to an emergency room.
 We presently transport to the following facilities: Poplar Bluff Regional Medical Center (PBRMC), and Five Rivers Healthcare (FRHC) in Pocahantas Arkansas.
 PBRMC is both a Stroke and STEMI Center, FRMC is affiliated with St. Bernard's Hospital in Jonesboro.
+We cannot transport to the VA in Poplar Bluff nor the Urgent Care in Doniphan since neither has an Emergency Room.

 I live close to the local ambulance building,